 The Shire has an easy-going temperament.
 They are calm and gentle.
-The animal is generally patient that makes the breed friendly to beginners.
+The English great horse is generally patient that makes the breed friendly to beginners.
 Such draft horses are hard workers.
 That’s why they are excellent for farm work and horseback riding.

 Most horse owners experience having placid Shires.
 Being a cold-blooded draft breed, the Shire is willing to work.
 Besides, it’s a good way to introduce kids to horses.